 The policy is provided to all staff at induction alongside our Staff Code of Conduct, behaviour policy and the safeguarding response to those pupils who are missing from education.
-In addition, all staff are provided with Part One of the statutory guidance 'Keeping Children Safe in Education', DfE (2018).
+In addition, all staff are provided with Part One of the statutory guidance 'Keeping Children Safe in Education', DfE (2020).

 This policy will be reviewed in full by the Governing Body on an annual basis.
-This policy was last reviewed and agreed by the Governing Body on 8 November 2018.
-It is due for review in October 2019.
+This policy was last reviewed and agreed by the Governing Body on 9 October 2019.
+It has been updated in line with the updated September 2020 KCSIE guidance, comes in to effect from 1st September, and is due for ratification by the Full Governing Body on 7th October 2020.

-Headteacher Date: Headteacher

-Signature Chair of Governors Date:
+Signature Headteacher Date: Signature Chair of Governors Date:

-Note that in this Document any reference to Headteacher also refers to the Head of School, if the Head's role is designated as such.
+^{}Note that in this Document any reference to Headteacher also refers to the Head of School, if the Head's role is designated as such.